brainhack-school2020/ArsIsabelle_BHS_Project/README.md

-# Learning How to Run a EEG-FFR Classifier in MATLAB
+# EEG-FFR Classification in MATLAB: A Tutorial

 #### Project Developped by Isabelle Arseneau-Bruneau as part of the BrainHack School Montreal 2020